mrxkon/mrxkon.github.io/privacy-policy.md

 ## Cookies

 The `__cfduid` cookie helps Cloudflare detect malicious visitors to this website and minimizes blocking legitimate users.
 It is placed on your device identify you as an individual client behind a shared IP address and apply security settings.
 It is necessary for supporting Cloudflare's security features.
 The cookie collects and anonymizes your IP address using a one-way hash of certain values so they cannot be personally identified.
 The cookie is a session cookie that expires after 30 days.

+## LocalStorage

+The website offers a **Dark Mode** functionality.
+In order for the functionality to properly work, a LocalStorage entry is placed as `xkongrDarkMode` with a value of `yes` or `no` depending on the option that you have selected so the site can adjust to the correct CSS when you re-visit in the future.